 Versatile defender has played center back and right back across six MLS seasons.
 Signed with the Dynamo on January 11, 2016.

-2017 MLS: Started and played 90 minutes in three games ...
+2017 MLS: Made his second postseason start and first with the Dynamo in a 0-0 draw against the Portland Timbers on October 30 ...
+Came in as a sub for DF Leonardo in the 41st minute of a 1-0 win vs. Sporting Kansas City during the Knockout Round of the Audi 2017 MLS Cup Playoffs on October 26 ...
+Started and played 90 minutes in four games ...
 Came in as a sub for Mauro Manotas in a 3-1 win at D.C.
 United on July 22 ...
 Came in as a sub for Leonardo in a 0-0 draw at FC Dallas on May 28 ...
 Made his season debut in a 4-1 win vs. New York Red Bulls on April 1 ...
 OPEN CUP: Started and played 120 minutes in a 3-2 win at North Carolina FC in the Fourth Round of the Lamar Hunt U.S. Open Cup on June 14 ...
 Started and played 90 minutes in a 2-0 loss against Sporting Kansas City in the Round of 16 of the Lamar Hunt U.S. Open Cup on June 28

 2016 MLS: Saw action in 30 games with 28 starts in his first season with the Dynamo and led the club with 2,614 minutes played … Made 150th career MLS regular season appearance on 8/27 vs. FC Dallas … Donned a goalkeeper shirt for the final 10 minutes at San Jose Earthquakes on 5/11 after GK Tyler Deric was sent off and the Dynamo had no more subs available … Registered his 11th career assist and first as a Dynamo vs. Seattle Sounders FC on 4/11 … Made his Dynamo debut vs. New England Revolution on 3/6